jpsalvadorm63/react-briza/react_router/COURSE_02.md

 At this point we're progressing along nicely.
-What if, for some reason, another member of your team who wasn't familiar with React Router decided to change `/topics` to `/concepts?` They'd probably head over to the main App component and change the Route
+What if, for some reason, another member of your team who wasn't familiar with React Router decided to change `/topics` to `/concepts?` They'd probably head over to the main Widget component and change the Route

 ```